google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 value will not be a valid X.509v3 signature that could be used in conjunction with the TBSCertificate (from `SignedData.encapContentInfo.eContent`) to construct a valid certificate.

+### Binding Intent to Issue  {#binding_intent_to_issue}

+Under normal circumstances, there will be a short time period between precertificate submission and issuance of the corresponding certificate.
+Occasional delays are to be expected though (e.g., due to log server downtime), and in some cases the CA might not actually issue the corresponding certificate.
+Nevertheless, a precertificate's `signature` indicates the CA's binding intent to issue the corresponding certificate, which means that:

+* Misissuance of a precertificate is considered equivalent to misissuance of the corresponding certificate.
+The CA should expect to be held to account, even if the corresponding certificate has not actually been issued.

+* Upon observing a precertificate, a client can reasonably presume that the corresponding certificate has been issued.
+A client may wish to obtain status information (e.g., by using the Online Certificate Status Protocol [RFC6960] or by checking a Certificate Revocation List [RFC5280]) about a certificate that is presumed to exist, especially if there is evidence or suspicion that the corresponding precertificate was misissued.

+* TLS clients may have policies that require CAs to be able to revoke, and to provide certificate status services for, each certificate that is presumed to exist based on the existence of a corresponding precertificate.

 # Log Format and Operation